antoinevalentinHA/ha-termux-tools/README.md

 > Bash scripts to work with Home Assistant configuration files from Android using Termux.

-This toolkit maintains a **local mirror of your Home Assistant configuration** on your Android device.
+This toolkit lets you create a local mirror of your Home Assistant configuration so it can be searched and inspected from Android using Termux.
-It allows you to quickly search, inspect, and edit configuration files directly from Termux using fast command-line tools.

 ---